mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

 .. data:: server_info

   Returns the alphanumeric version of connected database.
-Tthe numeric version can be obtained via server_version() property.
+The numeric version can be obtained via server_version() property.

 .. data:: server_name